 - Melt together the butter and marshmallow fluff in a large pot over medium heat.
 Stir often so it doesn't burn.
-Once the butter and marshmallow are well combined, remove pot from heat.
+Once the butter and marshmallow are well combined, remove the pot from heat.

-- Use a wooden spoon to stir in 4½ cups of powdered sugar.
-Work the sugar completely in to the marshmallow mixture.
+- Use a wooden spoon to stir in 4 1/2 cups of powdered sugar.
+Work the sugar completely into the marshmallow mixture.
 It will form a smooth, white dough.

-- Remove the marshmallow mixture to a powdered sugar dusted counter top.
-Knead in up to ½ cup more sugar until the dough has a matte finish.
+- Remove the marshmallow mixture to a powdered sugar-dusted countertop.
+Knead in up to 1/2 cup more sugar until the dough has a matte finish.

-- Divide the dough in to 6 equal pieces.
-Roll the dough in to logs roughly 5 inches long and 1 inch thick.
+- Divide the dough into 6 equal pieces.
+Roll the dough into logs roughly 5 inches long and 1 inch thick.
 Wrap each log individually in plastic wrap.
 Freeze until solid.

 - Spread pecans out on a piece of waxed paper on a counter near the stove and caramel.
 Sprinkle the salt over the pecans.